 Tel Aviv is frequently referred to as one of the most gay-friendly cities in the world.
 Some estimates say that 25 percent of its residents are gay, which in actual numbers represents over 100,000 individuals.

 The city promotes open-mindedness and serves as a refuge to many LGBT people from the neighboring countries that are generally less open to the interests of the LGBT community than Israel.
 Tel Aviv takes pride in showing its support to the community and there are many LGBT-dedicated sites throughout the city.

 One of these sites is definitely Hilton beach, Tel Aviv’s official gay beach.
 If you’re looking for maximum experience, visit the beach during the annual gay pride week in June.

 Today, Thailand is pretty well-known for being accepting of homosexuality and transsexuality.

-The country decriminalised homosexuality in 1956, which was earlier than some other developed countries in the world.
-Even though homosexuality is “tolerated” there, the status of LGBTs might be different outside of the major urban centres.
+The country decriminalized homosexuality in 1956, which was earlier than some other developed countries in the world.
+Even though homosexuality is “tolerated” there, the status of LGBTs might be different outside of the major urban centers.